 The most effective treatment plan for cluster headache uses a multifaceted approach.
 Treatment plans are also individualized to best address the specific triggers, frequency, and severity of the cluster headache, the patient's age, medical history, and other factors.

 Treatment of cluster headache begins with prevention.
-This includes diagnosing and avoiding the underlying triggers of ...Cluster headache Treatments
+This includes diagnosing and avoiding the underlying triggers ...Cluster headache Treatments

 Some of the possible treatments listed in sources for treatment of Cluster headache may include:

 Research the causes of these more general types of symptom:

 Research the causes of related medical symptoms such as: